superspacehero/Mouseless/README.md

 After the extension is installed, you'll notice a new panel menu at the top of the screen.

 - `Help` - Clicking this will open the project's help page.

-- `Show on Startup` - Toggling this will launch into the 10-foot interface upon startup.

 - `Open Interface` - This will launch into the 10-foot interface.